pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 * Grant DigitalOcean access to your GitHub repository by [visiting the Apps page](https://cloud.digitalocean.com/apps), choosing Create App, and following the steps to install DigitalOcean's GitHub app.
 * Optionally, if you'd like to develop the application locally as well, [install and configure MongoDB Community Edition](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).

-One thing to note: since we'll be provisioning real DigitalOcean resources, there's a chance you could incur a slight cost for what you use.
+One thing to note: Since we'll be provisioning real DigitalOcean resources, there's a chance you could incur a slight cost for what you use.
 However, as we'll be using the least expensive plan settings available, and tearing everything down when we're through, that cost shouldn't amount to more than a few pennies or so.

 Let's get started.